-Humour is a powerful emotion as is nostalgia and it is these elements that strike you first about Paul Robinson's paintings, then texture, then colour.
-However, there is another vital ingredient to these engaging paintings, one that he shares with that other observer of people, Helen Bradley, and of course Lowry, and that is narrative - each picture tells a story, a cameo of the life of ordinary people going about their daily lives, often windblown, snowbound or drenched by a downpour, handbags flapping, dogs pulling.
-They radiate a warmth which never fails to touch the onlooker and appear to have a timeless quality, although there are undeniably echoes here of the 1950s.
+Humour is a powerful emotion and it is this that often strikes you first about Paul Robinson's paintings, and then it is texture and colour.
+There appears to be no subject that fails to light the spark of inspiration that sets his paint brush racing.
+But there is another vital ingredient, one that he shares with that other observer of people, Helen Bradley, and of course Lowry, and that is narrative - each picture tells a story, a cameo of the life of ordinary people going about their daily lives, windblown, snowbound or drenched by a downpour with handbags flapping.
+In a way there is a timelessness about them, though having said this there are undeniably echoes here of the 1950s.

-Paul Robinson was born in Penrith, Cumbriain 1959, and later studied Fine Art at Carlisle College of Art.
-He moved from London to Norfolk in 1999 and was delighted to discover a whole new world to explore; from the contrast of the cityscape to the Norfolk landscape with its wide expanse of sea and sky.
+Paul was born in Penrith, Cumbria in 1959 and studied Fine Art at Carlisle College of Art.
+After moving to London he became a successful illustrator working for many well-known publications.
+The artist's move from London to Norfolk in 1999 saw a dramatic change in his work as he discovered a whole new world of country towns, green hillsides, stormy seas and lots of space, a complete contrast to the cityscapes of London.
 His style is instantly recognisable and his paintings are becoming more and more collectable.

-Click the following link https://youtu.be/orwPidiTgsE to see the brilliant short film made by the artist's son, Will Robinson, documenting the making of Paul's most recent exhibition 'A Simple Life'.
+Click the following link https://youtu.be/orwPidiTgsE to see a short film made by the artist's son, Will Robinson, documenting the making of Paul's most recent exhibition 'A Simple Life'.

 A morning ride round the town, he always goes the same way.
 But even though it looks the same, it's different every day.